Family things to do in Borrowdale and Derwent Water

 The Borrowdale valley has many options for the perfect day out in nature.
 Whether you prefer staying close to town, being down by the lakeshore, heading into the woodlands or taking in some views on a fellside hike, start your day in one of our many car parks and follow your feet.

-• There are plenty of cafes and pubs in Keswick and you can get drinks, cakes and ice cream on the lakeshore at the Moon and Sixpence where a portion of proceeds go to the National Trust.
-If you venture further down the valley, you will find farmhouse cafes including Seatoller farm where you can purchase their famous stone oven pizzas on Saturdays.
+- There are plenty of cafes and pubs in Keswick and you can get drinks, cakes and ice cream on the lakeshore at the Moon and Sixpence where a portion of proceeds go to the National Trust.
+If you venture further down the valley, you will find farmhouse cafes including Seatoller farm where you can purchase their famous stone oven pizzas - find out more on Seatoller Farm's website

 '50 things to do before you’re 11¾'